 There is no process for challenging a failing score.
 The grading process, as previously mentioned, is very thorough.
-Levels I and II are machine graded, and all borderline Level III exams are automatically re-graded.
+Levels I and II are machine graded, and all borderline Level III exams are thoroughly reviewed.

 Q. Is there a review process for exam scores?

 Exam scores are not reviewed on individual cases.
 If you failed the exam, writing a letter to the MTA and pleading your case will not change your score.
 However on occasion the questions in an exam may come under scrutiny for varying reasons.
 In these situations the MTA with the assistance of Prometric will review potential anomalies or problems (e.g. missing graphics on the computer presentation) and review what changes if any will need to be made.
 Such cases are rare.